-Number of women between the ages of 15 and 50 who have children.
-These mothers gave birth to 95.8 million children.**

-**TAKE 1:** Number of women between the ages of 15 and 50 who gave birth in the past 12 months.
+Number of women between the ages of 15 and 50 who gave birth in the past 12 months.

-Percentage of all women age 15 to 44 who have had two children.
-About 47 percent had no children, 17 percent had one, 10 percent had three and about 5 percent had four or more.
+Percentage of women age 15 to 50 who have had two children.
+About 42.4 percent had no children, 17 percent had one, 11.7 percent had three, and about 6.8 percent had four or more.

 Percentage of women age 16 to 50 who had a birth in the past 12 months who were in the labor force.

-Number of florist establishments nationwide in 2010.
-The 70,575 employees in floral shops across our nation will be especially busy preparing, selling and delivering floral arrangements for Mother’s Day.
+Number of florists nationwide in 2013.
+The 62,222 employees in floral shops across our nation will be especially busy preparing, selling and delivering floral arrangements for Mother’s Day.

-Number of employees of the 103 greeting-card publishing establishments in 2010.
+Number of employees of greeting-card publishers in 2013.